Skip to content

 Bergerac (25 minutes), Dordogne

 Chateau des Vigiers is a 16th-century estate carrying 12th-century elements and a Renaissance hand, around 25 minutes from Bergerac in the Dordogne wine country.
 Twelve-century arched stone rooms and carved marble fireplaces sit alongside a golf course, a spa, and Michelin-starred dining across 150 hectares.
-Sixty-five bedrooms sleep 50 on site, and the property hosts up to 140 seated guests with full sole use.
-Venue hire starts at €20,000.
+Up to 140 sit down to dinner with sole use of the estate, and sixty-five bedrooms sleep 50 of the party on site.
+From €20,000.

 Why We Love It